Thomas Rogers Kimball: Biography

-Kimball then moved to Paris, where he spent a year studying art at L'Ecole des Beaux Arts.
-Returning to Boston in 1888, he began working for a publishing company.
-The following year, Kimball married Annie McPhail in Boston.
+Kimball continued at the Cowles Art School of Boston then moved to Paris where he spent a year studying art at L'Ecole des Beaux Arts under notable tutors such as Henri Harpingnies.
+Returning to Boston in 1888, Kimball along with Henry D. Bates established Technology Architectural Review, a publication of The Massachusetts Institute of Technology Architectural Society.
+As reported in the first issue, "The REVIEW - the first essay of its kind by architectural students in America - will aim to call attention to and emphasize the resources of classical architecture, and its usefulness as a basis for all design."
+The following year, Kimball married Annie Lydia McPhail in Boston.

 Walker and Kimball

 In 1891, Kimball formed an architectural firm with MIT instructor C. Howard Walker and architect Herbert Best.
 Best soon retired.
 Walker remained in Boston to run the office there; Kimball moved back to Omaha and opened an office.
 Both operated under the name Walker and Kimball.
 In 1892, Kimball was commissioned to design a public library building in Omaha.
 Although Kimball had been able to get the job through connections established by his father, railroad executive Thomas Lord Kimball, the younger Kimball was in fact well qualified for the work.
 He was also something of a curiosity in 1890s Omaha, since he had been educated in the East and had studied architecture both in the United States and in France.
-Kimball began attracting many high-profile projects in Omaha, including St. Frances Cabrini Church and the Burlington Train Station.
+Kimball began attracting many high-profile projects in Omaha, including St. Philomena's Cathedral and the Burlington Train Station.
 In 1893, some of his architectural plans were shown in Chicago at the World Columbian Exposition.

 Trans-Mississippi Exposition

-The 1898 Trans Mississippi and International Exposition was a World's Fair-like event that required the construction of many buildings.
+The 1898 Trans Mississippi and International Exposition was a World's Fair-like event in Omaha that required the construction of many buildings.
 Kimball and Walker were named co-architects-in-chief for the event.
 The two men were responsible for the overall site development, including perimeter buildings.
 They designed several major buildings, some smaller structures and the Arch of States (a main entrance).
 "The other 'name' architects who were there did a main building and nothing else," Batie said.

 The buildings were constructed of strips of wood covered with staff, which was a mixture of plaster and horsehair.
 They were temporary by design, built at about half the cost of permanent buildings.
 The lower cost allowed the construction of larger structures.
 Kimball was already successful, but his Exhibition work made him even more so.
 Kimball won commissions for major new projects, such as St. Cecilia Cathedral and the Fontenelle Hotel in Omaha, and the Electricity Building at the 1904 World's Fair in St. Louis.